 Whether you’re a brand-new learner or you’re returning to study with us you’ll find all the information and the latest issues of our publications here.

-It’s been an unusual year for so many of us, that’s why our latest Further Education magazine aims to provide all the information you need and points you towards where you can find out more.
+2020 has been an unusual year for so many of us, that’s why our latest Further Education magazine aims to provide all the information you need and points you towards where you can find out more.
 From our handy tips on how to study from home through to our measures in response to Coronavirus, you’ll find information on the student union, learner services and travel arrangements.

 Plus, our Covid-19 support pages contain resources and essential information to guide you in college life.